MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

 ---
-title: Add sign up, sign in and sign out in native iOS app
+title: Add sign-up, sign in and sign out in native iOS app
 description: Learn how to add sign-up, sign in and sign out with email one-time passcode.

 author: henrymbuguakiarie